-Pantry Recipe: Peanut Butter Cornflake Clusters Dessert
+Peanut Butter Cornflake Clusters Dessert

 I had a full box of unopened corn flakes that I wasn’t sure what to do with.
 I knew I could use them for Cornflake Crusted Chicken, but I’d still have a ton leftover to deal with.

-Basically what we are dealing with here is a chewy, delicious candy bar-esque dessert.
+Basically what we are dealing with here is a chewy, delicious candy bar-like dessert.
 The recipe makes a ton of cookies and it only has a few ingredients to boot.
 My family loved them and I bet your family will too.
 Ready for the recipe?

 Peanut Butter Cornflake Clusters

 - 1 cup sugar

-1 cup corn syrup
+- 1 cup corn syrup

 - 3 cups corn flakes

-3 oz good quality chocolate of your choice
+- 3 oz good quality chocolate of your choice

-1. In a saucepan, combine the sugar and corn syrup over medium-high heat until it comes to a full boil.
+- In a saucepan, combine the sugar and corn syrup over medium-high heat until it comes to a full boil.
 Remove from heat and add the peanut butter, stirring until smooth and incorporated.

-2. In a large bowl, mix the corn flakes and the peanut butter mixture together, gently stirring very well until all of the cereal is coated.
+- In a large bowl, mix the corn flakes and the peanut butter mixture together, gently stirring very well until all of the cereal is coated.

-3. Drop spoonfuls of the cornflake mixture onto wax paper.
+- Drop spoonfuls of the cornflake mixture onto wax paper.